 Here's a summary of the changes that will affect both new and existing British Airways Amex cardholders from 1 September 2021:

-As long as you meet the £20,000 spending threshold pre-1 September 2021 you can get a companion flight on any type of flight from economy to first class (provided there are seats available) - even if the flight is after 1 September 2021.
-However, once the £12,000 spending threshold kicks in you can only redeem an economy class companion flight.
+If your year end is before 1 September 2021 and you meet the £20,000 spending threshold before this date, you will still get a companion ticket valid on any type of flight from economy to first class (provided there are seats available) – even if the flight is after 1 September 2021.

-In addition, British Airways has doubled the number of seats available on flights departing from 28 July that can be booked with Avios, with the extra seats available to book now.
+In addition, British Airways doubled the number of seats available on flights departing from 28 July that can be booked with Avios to eight in economy and four in business.